bethany-j-allen/Total-Evidence-Tutorial/README.md

        0.0 & 1.0 & -1.0
     \end{array} \right) %}

 We then need to convert this matrix into a BEAST2 object, by simply listing all elements in order (by row, left to right).
-Note that the diagonal elements are fully defined by the rest of the matrix (since all rows must equal to 0) and so do not need to be written.
+Note that the diagonal elements are fully defined by the rest of the matrix (since all rows must sum to 0) and so do not need to be written.
 This results in the following XML code, which can be placed after the alignment (between the `</data>` and `<run>` elements):
 ```xml
 <parameter id="3ordered_ratematrix" dimension="6" name="rates">1.0 0.0 1.0 1.0 0.0 1.0 </parameter>
 ```